gnes-ai/gnes/README.md

 - Migrating from [`bert-as-service`](https://github.com/hanxiao/bert-as-service)

+<h2 align="center">Benchmark</h2>

+We have setup [this repository](https://github.com/gnes-ai/benchmark) to track the network latency over different GNES versions.
+As a part of CICD pipeline, this repo gets automatically updated when the [GNES master](https://github.com/gnes-ai/gnes) is updated or a new [GNES version is released](https://github.com/gnes-ai/gnes/releases).

 <h2 align="center">Contributing</h2>

 Thanks for your interest in contributing!
 GNES always welcome the contribution from the open-source community, individual committers and other partners.
 Without you, GNES can't be successful.